awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

 1. Verify your email address within 24 hours\.

    After verifying your email address, you can invite other AWS accounts to your organization\.
-For more information, see [Inviting an AWS Account to Join Your Organization](orgs_manage_accounts_invites.md)\.
+For more information, see [Inviting an AWS account to join your organization](orgs_manage_accounts_invites.md)\.

 If you change the email address of the master account, the account's status reverts to "email unverified," and you must complete the verification process for your new email address\.